Jean Coutu Group: Jean Coutu Group USA

-Coutu's U.S. subsidiary, Warwick, Rhode Island–based Jean Coutu Group (PJC) USA, Inc., operated primarily along the east coast, under the Brooks Pharmacy banner in New England and Eckerd Pharmacy from Upstate New York and Pennsylvania south to Georgia.
-Coutu sold off its U.S. operations in a deal with Rite Aid in 2007.
-(Despite this, the subsidiary itself remains active as an in-name only subsidiary of Rite Aid Corporation, also notwithstanding the rebranding of the ex-Coutu chains as Rite Aids in 2007.)
-Coutu had purchased Brooks in 1994 from the now-defunct Revco drug chain.
-(Revco had acquired Brooks a few months earlier as part of its acquisition of Hook's-SupeRx, Inc, once a large operator of several pharmacy chains.)
+Jean Coutu Group (PJC) USA, Inc. was Jean Coutu's U.S. subsidiary, based in Warwick, Rhode Island.
+It operated primarily along the east coast, under the Brooks Pharmacy banner in New England and as Eckerd Pharmacy from Upstate New York and Pennsylvania south to Georgia.

+Jean Coutu purchased Brooks in 1994 from the now-defunct Revco drug chain.
+Revco had acquired Brooks a few months earlier as part of its acquisition of Hook's-SupeRx, Inc.

-In mid-2004, Coutu acquired more than half of the Eckerd store network (mainly units along the eastern seaboard) from department store retailer J.C.
+In mid-2004, Jean Coutu acquired more than half of the Eckerd store network, mainly consisting of units along the eastern seaboard, from department store retailer J.C.
 Penney.
-It continued to operate those stores under the Eckerd name.
-(The remainder of Eckerd's stores were sold to CVS Pharmacy.)
+The company continued to operate those stores under the Eckerd name.

 From 1999 to 2004 the chain was the second fastest-growing retailer in the world.
 In the second quarter of 2005, the company recorded a $19.7 million US foreign exchange loss on items related to the Eckerd acquisition.

-On August 24, 2006, Rite Aid announced that it would acquire 1,858 Jean Coutu's Eckerd and Brooks U.S. operations for $1.45 billion in cash and issuing stock, giving Jean Coutu a 32% equity stake in Rite Aid.
+On August 24, 2006, Rite Aid announced that it would acquire Jean Coutu's U.S. operations for $1.45 billion in cash and issuing stock, giving Jean Coutu a 32% equity stake in Rite Aid.
 Rite Aid announced the acquisition completed on June 4, 2007.
+After the transaction, the pharmacies were rebranded as Rite Aids, but the Jean Coutu subsidiary remained active as an in-name only subsidiary of Rite Aid Corporation.

-In July 2013, Coutu proceeded to the sale of its last shares of Rite Aid that it held.
-Jean Coutu no longer holds any shares of Rite Aid.
+In July 2013, Jean Coutu sold the last of its shares in Rite Aid, since which the company no longer holds any shares in Rite Aid.

 In 2023, Rite Aid filed for Chapter 11 bankruptcy.
 Despite Jean Coutu being separated from Rite Aid 10 years prior, Jean Coutu was still listed in the filing.

-On May 5, 2025, Rite Aid filed for Chapter 11 bankruptcy for the second time in 2 years, listing assets and liabilities between $1 billion and $10 billion.
-Rite Aid will sell all of its assets as part of its procedure, as it overcomes financial challenges such as debt, increased competition, and inflation, including Jean Coutu USA.
+On May 5, 2025, Rite Aid filed for Chapter 11 bankruptcy again, listing assets and liabilities between $1 billion and $10 billion.
+Rite Aid intended to sell assets as part of its bankruptcy, including Jean Coutu USA.

-Jean Coutu Controversies
+Controversies

-In August 2022, a Quebec pharmacist made headlines by refusing to sell a customer emergency oral contraception, better known as the morning-after pill, because it went against his religious beliefs.
+In August 2022, a Quebec pharmacist refused to sell a customer emergency contraceptive pills because it went against his religious beliefs.